 After the events of 1994, there was little or no security within the forest.
 Encroachment, fires, and mining camps were particularly a problem.
-WCS, PCFN, and ORTPN have worked together to train 40 staff members.
+WCS, PCFN, and RDB have worked together to train 40 staff members.
 Wardens, rangers, and the military are collaborating to maintain control of the forest.
 WCS is also working with the government to develop a management plan for the park that will determine zoning for conservation, tourism, and sustainable harvesting.

 Historically, tourism has been one of the most important parts of Rwanda’s economy.
 Prior to the genocide, tourism (primarily mountain gorilla tourism) was the third highest source of foreign currency.
 Tourism brings in the money needed to promote conservation.
-Currently WCS and ORTPN are collaborating to rebuild infrastructure and facilities at Nyungwe.
+Currently WCS and RDB are collaborating to rebuild infrastructure and facilities at Nyungwe.
 Tours and trails are being developed throughout Nyungwe to make the forest more accessible to tourists.

 Monitoring and Research